 Other good things to do near by

 Do a circuit of the Castle mound to take in 360 degree views of the city and have a picnic in the Castle Gardens.

-The medieval marvel, St Peter Mancroft Church and the 21st century Forum are just five minutes away, as is the art nouveau Royal Arcade – home to the Mustard Shop with its charming museum displays.
+The medieval marvel, St Peter Mancroft Church and the 21st century Forum are just five minutes away, as is the art nouveau Royal Arcade.
 Norwich’s beautiful and historic Assembly House is a good spot for lunch or walk a little further to get to the Norwich Lanes where you’ll find eateries aplenty.

 Travel and parking

 Mostly accessible to mobility scooter and wheelchair users.
-There's an audio visual introduction to the Castle, battlements and dungeons.
-Audio guides are available.
+There’s an audio visual introduction to the Castle, battlements and dungeons.
 Telephone for further details.